scristofari/image-server/part4/PART4.md

 ### The token.

 For that, we use the [jwt-go](github.com/dgrijalva/jwt-go).
-This package helps us to generate a token with a expire date of 1 minute.
+This package helps us to generate a token with a 1 min expiration date.

 ```go
 	token := jwt.NewWithClaims(jwt.SigningMethodHS256, jwt.StandardClaims{